 An appraisal contingency is a standard inclusion in a home purchase offer.
 It enables the buyer to make the closing of the transaction dependent on a satisfactory appraisal wherein the value of the property is at or near the purchase price.
 This helps to reassure the buyer (and their lender) that they are paying fair market value for the home.
 It also allows them to cancel the contract if the appraisal is lower than expected.

-Low appraisals are not common, but they are more likely to happen in a rapidly appreciating market, like the one we’re experiencing now.
+Low appraisals are not common, but they are more likely when market conditions shift.
 That’s because appraisers must use comparable sales (commonly referred to as comps) to determine a property’s value.
 These will include homes that went under contract months ago.
-With home prices rising so quickly, today’s comps may be lagging behind the market’s current reality.
+Because of this, the comps are often lagging behind the market’s current reality.
 Thus, the appraiser could be basing their assessment on stale data.
-This state data could result in a low valuation.
+This stale data could result in a low or even a high valuation.

 How Are Buyers and Sellers Impacted by a Low Appraisal?

 When a property appraises for less than the contract price, you end up with an appraisal gap.
-In a more balanced market, that could be cause for a renegotiation.
-In today’s market, however, sellers usually hold the upper hand.
+In a balanced market, that could be cause for a renegotiation.
+When the market tips in favor of sellers, they usually hold the upper hand.

-That’s why some buyers are using the potential for an appraisal gap as a way to strengthen their bids.
-They’re proposing to take on some or all of the risk of a low appraisal by adding gap coverage or a contingency waiver to their offer.
+That’s why in competitive markets some buyers use the potential for an appraisal gap as a way to strengthen their bids.
+They take on some or all of the risk of a low appraisal by adding gap coverage or a contingency waiver to their offer.

 Appraisal Gap Coverage